Cassie Buck, MS, CGC, Lecturer in Genetic Counseling

 Alice Noble, JD, MPH, Senior Lecturer in the Legal Studies Program and Adjunct Lecturer in The Heller School

-Professor Noble is the newest faculty member in the program and is responsible for teaching "Genetics, Law and Social Policy" to the first and second year genetic counseling students.
-She also teaches Health Law and Ethics at The Heller School and Genetics, Law, and Society in the Legal Studies Program.
-She is also on the faculty of Boston College Law School and Tufts Medical School.
-Prior to teaching at Brandeis, Alice taught at the Harvard School of Public Health.
+I am responsible for teaching “Genetics, Law and Social Policy” to the first and second year genetic counseling students.
+I also teach Health Law and Ethics at The Heller School and Genetics, Law, and Society in the Legal Studies Program.
+I am also on the faculty of Boston College Law School and Tufts Medical School.
+Prior to teaching at Brandeis, I taught at the Harvard School of Public Health.

 Terri I. Queler, MSW, LICSW, Adjunct Associate Professor of the Practice of Genetic Counseling

-Terri has a private practice in Newton, MA.
-Her primary focus includes: perinatal health and wellness, couples and college mental health.
-Her practice includes a full range of treatment approaches including individual, couples and group counseling.
+I joined the Program in January 2016 and am teaching two courses: Counseling Theory and Technique to the first-year class.
+Genetic Counseling: Case Conferences and Family Counseling to the second year which is co-taught with Professor Janet Rosenfield.
+I have a private practice in Newton, MA where my primary focus includes: perinatal health and wellness, couples and college mental health.
+The practice includes a full range of treatment approaches including individual, couples and group counseling.

 Janet Rosenfield, MS, CGC, Lecturer in Genetic Counseling

 I co-teach Genetic Counseling Case Conferences with Terri Queler to second year students.
 I also teach a first-year student process group and regularly participates as a thesis advisor.
 I am a prenatal counselor at South Shore Hospital I am also on the Board of Understanding Our Differences (UOD) which is a disability education curricula taught to elementary school–aged children in many school systems in the greater Boston area.